-I grew up on tales of fossil hunting on the beaches dotting Dorset’s stunning Jurassic coast.
-I’ve long wanted to visit to hunt for ammonites of my own, but the very long drive (7+ hours) from North Yorkshire to Dorset on England’s south west coast was always a daunting prospect.
+Growing up on tales of fossil hunting on the Jurassic Coast, I’d long wanted to hunt for ammonites of my own.
+The prospect of the 7+ hour drive from North Yorkshire to Dorset put me off visiting Dorset’s stunning Jurassic coast until recently.

 The Jurassic coast stretches 96 miles along the South West of England, from Exmouth in the county of East Devon to Studland Bay in Dorset.
-Its geological importance was recognised in 2001, making it England’s first site to be listed as an UNESCO World Heritage site.
+Its geological importance was recognised in 2001, making it England’s first site listed as a UNESCO World Heritage site.

-When an opportunity for a sneaky visit to the Dorset coast presented itself unexpectedly last weekend, naturally I grabbed it with both hands.
+When an opportunity for a sneaky visit to the Dorset coast presented itself unexpectedly.
+I grabbed it with both hands.

 Rudely awoken by the joyful crowing of cockerels heralding the approach of dawn, I knew I wouldn’t be able to go back to sleep.
-Light streamed through the thin curtains of our Airbnb caravan and my itchy feet needed somewhere to explore.
+Light streamed through the thin curtains of our VRBO rental, and my itchy feet needed somewhere to explore.

-With everyone else (the ex, his girlfriend and my son) slumbering on oblivious to the advent of another bright new day, I got up, dressed silently and snuck out like a cat burglar.
+With everyone else slumbering on, oblivious to the advent of another bright new day, I got up, dressed silently, and snuck out like a cat burglar.
 No one even stirred or noticed.
-I could probably have put the radio on, made a cuppa and danced a jig in hob nailed boots…
+I could probably have put the radio on, made a cuppa, and danced a jig in hobnailed boots.

-We were in Dorset for the weekend to visit Tankfest, as a treat for the teen boy.
-Our schedule was tight and I’d not planned in time for a trip to the coast.
-But, Durdle Door was an enticing 45 minutes’ drive from our caravan in Wimborne, and I could see that the rest of the party would sleep for hours yet.
-It was only 5am after all.
+We were visiting Dorset for the weekend to visit Tankfest as a treat for the teen boy.
+With a tight schedule, I’d not planned a trip to the coast, but Durdle Door was an enticing 45-minute drive from our caravan in Wimborne.

 The Journey To the Coastal Village of Lulworth